Upton Castle (1793 ship): Career

 Upton Castle was built for Pestonjee Bomanjee and John Tasker, then the Master Attendant at Bombay, and was named after Tasker's Upton Castle estate in Wales.
 Capt.
 Thomas was an early master of the vessel and later one of its co-owners, and may have been the Captain William Thomas to whom Tasker left all his "charts and sea books" in 1800.
 John Pavin was master of the vessel by 1799 and married Tasker's great-niece in 1801.
 He was again master and was taken prisoner when Upton Castle was captured by the French in 1804.

-Around 1800-01 Upton Castle's history becomes a little ambiguous.
+Around 1800-01, Upton Castle's history becomes a little ambiguous.
 One report has her in the Red Sea as one of the many transports supporting General Baird's expedition to help General Ralph Abercromby expel the French from Egypt.
-However, between 13 April and 1800 and 10 April 1801 she had traveled from Bombay to England, having arrived at Portsmouth on 10 April.
+However, between 13 April 1800 and 10 April 1801, she had traveled from Bombay to England, having arrived at Portsmouth on 10 April.
 She sailed from Gravesend for India on 12 June.